Private Pilot Certificate

 We recommend that students try to fly at least 2-3 times a week so that they stay proficient and retain muscle memory of controlling the aircraft.
 It is also important keep up with studying at home to speed up the training process.

-Training can take anywhere from a few months if you fly often to 3-6 months or more if you’re unable to fly as frequently.
+Training can take anywhere from 4-6 months or more if you’re unable to fly as frequently.
 Everyone learns at a different pace, therefore, these times are not guaranteed.

 The Stages of Flight Training